juicedata/juicefs-csi-driver/docs/en/introduction.md

 * When multiple pods reference a same PV, mount pod will be reused.
 There'll be reference counting on mount pod to decide its deletion.
 * Components are decoupled from application pods, allowing CSI Driver to be easily upgraded, see [Upgrade JuiceFS CSI Driver](./administration/upgrade-csi-driver.md).

+On the same node, a PVC corresponds to a Mount Pod.
+The relationship between PVC, PV, and Mount Pod is shown in the following figure:

 ![](./images/mount-pod-architecture.svg)

 ## Usage {#usage}